Griqua people: History

-The Griqua was a mixed-race culture in the Cape Colony of South Africa, dating back to the 17th and 18th centuries (Cavanagh, 201 1).
-They were also known as Hottentots before Europeans arrived, living in close-knit family groups (Morris, 1996).
-The Griqua people’s multiple historical backgrounds have been interwoven with apartheid classification and identity politics (Waldman, 2001).
+The Griqua was a mixed-race culture in the Cape Colony of South Africa, dating back to the 17th and 18th centuries.
+They were also known as Hottentots before Europeans arrived, living in close-knit family groups.
+The Griqua people’s multiple historical backgrounds have been interwoven with apartheid classification and identity politics.
 They are a racially and culturally mixed people who are primarily descendants from European colonist men and Khoikhoi slaves.
 The Griquas could trace their forefathers to two clans, the Koks and Barendse, the first was made up mainly of Khoikhoi and the second of mixed European descent.
 Genetic studies in the 21st century have shown these people also had Tswana, San, and Xhosa ancestry.
 Later, the Europeans chose mixed-race women of the Khoikhoi, who were living in the Cape during the 17th and 18th centuries.
 As time went on, mixed-race people began to marry among themselves, establishing a distinct ethnic group that tended to be more assimilated to Dutch and European ways than tribal peoples in separate villages.
-During Apartheid, the Griqua were racially classified under the broader category of "Coloured" (Taylor, 2020).
+During apartheid, the Griqua were racially classified under the broader category of "Coloured" (Taylor, 2020).

 Throughout the 18th century, new communities characterized by race, culture, religion, and unequal access to property and power started to form; they came to be connected by spoken word.
 The term "Bestards" was used to describe one of these groups of people; it referred to the descendants of marriages between Europeans, slaves, and Khoisan.
 The word was also applied to subordinate blacks who were proficient in Dutch, could ride horses, and could shoot.
-Bestards': or Basters': worked on farms owned by White people in more specialized roles as craftsmen and transport riders.
+Bestards, or Basters, worked on farms owned by White people in more specialized roles as craftsmen and transport riders.
 Later, they travelled into the interior bearing these abilities.
 Originally, the term "Bestards" referred to people who were more "civilized" and religiously devoted than the Khoikhoi or slaves.

-Slavery was practiced in the Dutch East India Company-controlled Cape Colony, and the mixed-race groups that developed in the early Cape Colony as a result of white settler interaction with captured Khoi people who began to work around the farms, eventually opted different names for themselves, including Bastards, Basters, Korana, Oorlam or Oorlam Afrikaners, and Griqua.
+Slavery was practiced in the Dutch East India Company-controlled Cape Colony, and the mixed-race groups that developed in the early Cape Colony as a result of white settler interaction with captured Khoi people who began to work around the farms, eventually opted different names for themselves, including "Bastards", "Basters", "Korana", "Oorlam" or Oorlam Afrikaners, and "Griqua".
 Like the Afrikaners, or "Boers" as they were known in that time, many of these groups migrated inland when the British took over the colonial administration.
 The Khoisan and the Mozambiquans were the one group of people that was often looked down onto as the jobs given to them and the way they lived was not up to standards.
 The word "Afrikaner" itself was originally (for over 350 years) used as a description for not white Boers but a mixed-race bastard child.
-The name 'Baster' and 'Bastards' were not derived from the English word "bastard", but rather the Dutch word meaning "hybrid".
+The terms "Baster" and "Bastards" were not derived from the English word "bastard", but rather the Dutch word meaning "hybrid".